 A formal linguistic border is established, with the northern part of the country designated as Dutch speaking and the southern part designated as French speaking.

-Belgium becomes a federal state after changes to its constitution.
-The country is divided into three separate administrative regions: the Dutch speaking area of Flanders, the French speaking area of Wallonia, and the capital Brussels.
+Belgium is divided into three separate administrative regions: the Dutch speaking area of Flanders, the French speaking area of Wallonia, and the capital Brussels.

 The euro replaces the Belgian franc as Belgium's currency.